BIGJRA/BIGJRA.github.io/rejuv.md

 left side of a red tree.
 On the left, above the stage thing, in the middle of a red tree is another *Red Shard.*

-Once you’re ready, talk to the spirit of Keta.
+Once you're ready, talk to the spirit of Keta.
 He will give you the *Soul Stone.* Then exit and watch the scene and fast travel back to Sheridan.

-Returning to the inn in Sheridan you’ll be given $8000 for saving the guy.
+Returning to the inn in Sheridan you'll be given $8000 for saving the guy.

 Now is a good time to do the Sheridan Village Help Quests.
 The help